Cross-Sector Impact Grants

 Advance impactful arts-based programs that recognize and address trends and evolving needs of a wide range of communities in the South

 South Arts welcomes proposals from partnering entities working together on a project that addresses arts and community impact through cross-sector partnership.
 Projects must utilize the arts as a tool in creative approaches to address and advance an issue that is of importance in their community.
 Projects should also establish or advance relationships across at least two different sectors, one being in the arts.

 Arts disciplines may include, but are not limited to:

-- Performing arts, including dance, music, theater, musical theatre and opera;
+- Performing arts, including dance, music, theater, musical theater and opera;

 - Literary arts, including fiction, creative non-fiction, poetry;